datarootsio/prefect-dbt-flow/README.md

 pip install prefect-dbt-flow
 ```

 *Note*: prefect-dbt-flow does not come with dbt as a dependency.
-You will need to install dbt or dbt-adapter separately.
+You will need to install dbt or a dbt-adapter separately.

 ## Basic Usage
 Here's an example of how to use prefect-dbt-flow to create a Prefect flow for your dbt project: